benmarwick/smps/README.md

 Introduction
 ------------

-This package produces time series colour contour plots of data from Scanning Mobility Particle Sizer Spectrometer (SMPS) data.
+This package produces time series colour contour plots of data from [Scanning Mobility Particle Sizer (SMPS)](https://en.wikipedia.org/wiki/Scanning_mobility_particle_sizer) data.
 The SMPS is the standard method to measure airborne particle size distributions.
-The plots that this package produces are widely used for visualising SMPS data in atmospheric science.
+The kind of plots that this package produces are widely used for visualising SMPS data in atmospheric science.

 How to install the package
 --------------------------